 The costs of providing the various programs and other activities have been summarized on a functional basis in the accompanying statement of activities.
 Accordingly, certain costs have been allocated among programs and supporting services benefited.
 Such allocations are determined by management on an equitable basis.

-The following summarizes the allocation methodology for 2023:
+The following summarizes the allocation methodology for the six month period ending June 30, 2024: